cardboard-iguana/cardboard-iguana.com/log/2022-04-13-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 * `unset -g` = `unsetg`
 * `run` = `exploit`

 Some exploit modules have a `check` option which attempts to determine if a target is vulnerable without actually exploiting it.
 Alternately, other modules have a paired auxiliary scanner.
-Many *don’t* have a check at all.
+Many *don't* have a check at all.
 YMMV!

 Meterpreter sessions can be backgrounded using the `background` command, and all sessions can be backgrounded using `CTRL + Z`.
 List sessions using the `sessions` command, and foreground a session using `session -i #`, where `#` is the session number.